certara/pyDarwin/docs/Usage.rst

 .. figure:: tokens.png

 Note the "nested token" - a token ("{K23~WT[1]}") within a token, circled in red.
-One level of nested tokens is permited. pyDarwin will first substitute the full text into the template, then scans the resulting text again.
+Any number of levels of nested tokens is permited (but the logic becomes very difficult with more than one) pyDarwin will first substitute the full text into the template, then scans the resulting text again.
 This nested token will then be found and the text from the {K23~WT[1]} token set will be substituted.